jerrysekuna/springapp-deployment/README.md

 # Multi-tier App Deployment with Jenkins Docker and Kubernetes Integration

-This application has been developed by developer using the spring-boot java framework and deployed with a MongoDB database integrating Jenkins, Docker and K8s.
+This application has been developed using the spring-boot java framework and deployed with a MongoDB database integrating Jenkins, Docker and K8s.

 The application has 3 different tiers;